Raiondesu/eventhoven/README.md

 // "simulate" subscribtion to an event using a meta-event `subscribe` meta.subscribe(dom, 'click', console.log);
+// => somebody subscribed to click with console.log

 // Meta-events can be used for plugins, like the `debug` plugin: import { debug } from 'eventhoven';